signalbean/pixie/readme.md

 # Pixie

-Magisk module that provides Google Photos backup by spoofing device as Pixel XL.
+Magisk module that provides Unlimited GPhotos backup by spoofing device as Pixel XL.

 ## Features